 If you know someone who is abusing drugs and needs help, don’t let another day go by.
 Call 1 (800) 731-6306 and let’s get them the help that they need today.

-Weed’s Legal!
+Weed is Legal!
 Now What?

+Weed is Legal, but the side effects haven’t changed.
 Marijuana use affects the parts of the brain responsible for learning, memory retention, and awareness, or attention span.
 Science has also proven that teenage marijuana use can permanently lower their IQ.
 While it seems harmless on the surface because of its long-time glorification, weed can affect teenager’s ability to build the foundation that the rest of their lives will be built upon.
 Because of these changes around the perception of marijuana, it is important that the conversation that you’re having with your teen changes as well.

 So exactly what should this new conversation sound like?
 It should involve active listening and being aware of certain slang that should set off red flags.
 It will also have to include empathy, understanding and avoiding the expression of your disapproval or disappointment with negative verbiage or name calling.
 Back in the day, we were taught through our parent’s actions that we should get upset, yell, and demand that the behavior stop.
 But that rarely works.
 Instead, most kids just decide to be even more careful about hiding whatever it is that they’re doing.
 Be encouraging, positive and supporting.